ylecuyer/survey-gizmo-ruby/README.md

   attribute :created_on,  DateTime

   # defing the paths used to retrieve/set info
-  route '/something/:id', :via => [:get, :update, :delete] route '/something',     :via => :create
+  route '/something/:id', via: [:get, :update, :delete] route '/something',     via: :create

-  # this must be defined with the params that would be included in any route
+  # this must be defined with the params that would be included in any route related
+  # to an instance of SomeObject
   def to_param_options
-    {:id => self.id}
+    { id: self.id }
   end
 end
 ```